-- A. Communication of audit matters to those charged with governance - B. Action plan Audit of Financial Statements - C. Audit Adjustments - D. Fees and non-audit services - E. Audit opinion - F. Audit letter in respect of delayed VFM work
+- A. Communication of audit matters to those charged with governance - B. Action plan Audit of Financial Statements - C. Audit Adjustments - D. Fees and non-audit services - E. Audit letter in respect of delayed VFM work

 A. Communication of audit matters to those charged with governance